sanghyun-son/pysrwarp/README.md

 ])

 # Calculate the output sizes and shift the matrix
-# so that resulting image can be located in a regular coordinates.
+# so that the resulting image can be located in regular coordinates.
 m, sizes, _ = transform.compensate_matrix(x, m)

 # A simple warping process using bicubic interpolation.